Garden Renovation Costs

 Because many of the best turf forms are accessible online with standard shipping rates, the location of your property should not affect how much you pay for turf.
 However, you may be able to get a specific variety and pay a different amount at a local garden centre or DIY store in some areas.

-Finally, you will pay different rates for your contractors, but £150 - £200 per day is a good starting point.
+Finally, you will pay different rates for your contractors, but £150 to £200 per day is a good starting point.

 If you want to employ someone to redesign your garden, you should know the labour costs involved.
 If you're on a budget, you should know how much you'll be paying tradespeople to come in and give your garden a high-quality renovation.

-Gardeners usually charge between £30 and £60 for every hour of their care.
+Gardeners usually charge between £30 and £60 per hour of their care.
 However, gardeners' hourly rates will vary according to their location in the UK and previous experience.

 A gardener costs around £110 and £180 per day.
 They rarely work alone, and the most common team size is two.
 A trainee, also known as a "labourer," may earn anything from the minimum wage to £100 per day.
 A two-person team should budget between £250 and £300 per day.